-- using a position of spiritual authority to dominate or manipulate another person or group - using a position of spiritual authority to seek inappropriate deference from others - isolating a person from friends and family members, and - using biblical or religious terminology to justify abuse.
+- using a position of spiritual authority to dominate or manipulate another person or group - using a position of spiritual authority to seek inappropriate deference from others - isolating a person from friends and Family members, and - using biblical or religious terminology to justify abuse.

-Potential indicators of spiritual abuse include one or more of the following:
+Potential indicators of spiritual abuse include one or more of:

-- Highly compliant, fear-based obedience - Going along with activities despite obvious discomfort or doubt - Fear of expressing ideas and beliefs freely

-- Excessively idolising leaders - Disclosure that a person is being prevented from practising their faith or religion - Disclosure that a person is being forced to act against their spiritual or religious beliefs - Disclosure that a person is being accused of being too religious or not religious enough - Disclosure that a person's understanding of religious practices or beliefs is being ridiculed.
+- Highly compliant, fear-based obedience - Going along with activities despite obvious discomfort or doubt - Fear of expressing ideas and beliefs freely - Excessively idolising leaders - Disclosure that a person is being prevented from practising their faith or religion - Disclosure that a person is being forced to act against their spiritual or religious beliefs - Disclosure that a person is being accused of being too religious or not religious enough - Disclosure that a person's understanding of religious practices or beliefs is being ridiculed.

-IMPORTANT: If a Leader has concerns that any conduct described in this clause 16 has occurred, they should refer to clause 17.
-Clause 17 sets out obligations on Leaders to report suspected child abuse to the Northridge leadership team and obligations on the Northridge leadership team to report suspected child abuse to authorities.
+IMPORTANT: If a Leader has concerns that any conduct described in this Clause 20 has occurred, they should refer to Clause 21.
+Clause 20 sets out obligations on Leaders to report suspected child abuse to the Northridge leadership team and obligations on the Northridge leadership team to report suspected child abuse to authorities.

-17. Procedures for reporting child abuse
+21. Procedures for reporting child abuse